Lololegeek/live-server-speed-edition/README.md

 Live Server Speed Edition is a lightweight, no-fuss extension that lets you spin up a local HTTP server instantly and reloads your page automatically whenever you make changes.
 Whether you're prototyping HTML or building a full JS app, this tool keeps your workflow fast and fluid.

 ⚡ Features

-One-click server launch from the status bar
+- **One-click server launch** from the status bar

-Instant live reload using WebSocket and Chokidar
+- **Instant live reload** using WebSocket and Chokidar

-Choose between:

-HTTPS
-Or
-HTTP
+- **QR Code for mobile access**: Display QR codes directly in WebView to quickly access your server from mobile devices on the local network
+- **Multiple preview modes**:

-🌐 Opening in your default browser
+  - 🌐 Open in default browser

-🧩 Viewing directly inside VS Code via WebView
+  - 🧩 View directly inside VS Code via WebView

-INSTANT Reload New Edition 🤯
+  - ⚡ Instant Preview (without server)
+- **Protocol support**: HTTP and HTTPS (with self-signed certificates support)
+- **HTTPS in WebView**: Full HTTPS support in VS Code WebView with auto-reconnect on connection loss

-Zero configuration — just open a folder and go
+- **Zero configuration** — just open a folder and go

-Default port: 5500
+- **Default port**: 5500
+- **Network accessible**: Access your server from other devices on the same network (e.g., mobile testing) using your local IP address

-**Multi-language UI**: English, Français, Español, Deutsch, 中文, Português, Русский **Dynamic UI**: Change language in settings, UI updates instantly (no restart needed) **Localized prompts, quick picks, tooltips, notifications, and webview loading text**
+- **Multi-language UI**: English, Français, Español, Deutsch
+- **Dynamic UI**: Change language in settings, UI updates instantly (no restart needed)

 ## Multi-language & Dynamic UI